zeruhur/loner/loner-en.md

 You will play alone, but be sure to play in an environment that is comfortable for you, without overexerting yourself, and reserve the option to stop as soon as you feel uncomfortable for any reason, physical or emotional.
 Don't be afraid to tackle new themes, but do so in full awareness of your boundaries.

 ## Minimum Requirements
-To play Loner you will need:
+To play *Loner* you will need:
 - **4 six sided dice** (also known as d6s): two pairs of different colors
-- **paper and writing tools**: at least a sheet of scrap paper and and pencil, but index cards or sticky notes are a fine addition
+- **Paper and writing tools**: at least a sheet of scrap paper and and pencil, but index cards or sticky notes are a fine addition
-- **character sheet**: you may use the provided sheet at the back or a simple index card.
+- **Character sheet**: you may use the provided sheet at the back or a simple index card.
-- **notebook**: Loner is not a solo journaling game, you can easily play it in the "theater of mind".
+- **Notebook**: *Loner* is not a solo journaling game, you can easily play it in the "theater of mind".
 But you can keep track of you game if you feel the need!

 ## Make a Character